-4.5 Drug Interactions

-Effects of other products on ciprofloxacin:
+4.5 Interaction with other medicinal products and other forms of interaction Effects of other products on ciprofloxacin:

 Drugs known to prolong QT interval

 Ciprofloxacin, like other fluoroquinolones, should be used with caution in patients receiving drugs known to prolong QT interval (e.g. Class IA and III antiarrhythmics, tricyclic antidepressants, macrolides, antipsychotics) (see section 4.4).